pizzawarrior/weviate-vector-search/README.md

-Currently Under Construction: Weviate/ Open API Vector Search
+A simple exploration of using Weaviate for vector search

-Notes:
+To run this project locally:
-- remember to activate the virtual environment!
+- you will need a Weaviate db instance with API key and database URL saved as .env variables
-`source .venv/bin/activate`
+1. Create and activate your virtual environment

-To run this project:
+2. Install requirements.txt file: `pip install -r requirements.txt`
-1. connect to the Weviate db first: `python open_db_connection.py`.
+3. Connect to the Weviate db: `python open_db_connection.py`.
 This should return TRUE in the console
-2. TODO: need to import the data to the collection.
-Current status: weaviate.exceptions.WeaviateInsertManyAllFailedError: Every object failed during insertion.
-Here is the set of all errors: connection to: OpenAI API failed with status: 429 error: You exceeded your current quota, please check your plan and billing details.
-For more information on this error, read the docs: https://platform.openai.com/docs/guides/error-codes/api-errors.
+4. Create a collection in your db using provided data: `python build_collection.py`
-- This appears to be an OpenAPI error, currently troubleshooting
+5. Insert data into your new collection: `python insert_data.py`
-3. The db connection can be stopped by running `python close_db_connection.py`
+5. Query data by running: `python queries.py`

-4. We can run queries on the provided data by running `python queries.py`
+- The db connection can be stopped by running `python close_db_connection.py`